swesos2018/swesos2018.github.io/index.md

 ![image](Linköping.jpg)
-## Third Swedish Workshop on the Engineering of Systems-of-Systems
+# Third Swedish Workshop on the Engineering of Systems-of-Systems
-### Linköping, November 22 2018
+## Linköping, November 22 2018

+## Venue

+The conference will take place at in room Alan Turing at the Department of Computer Science, Linköping University.
+You can find directions to the romm here:[link](https://www.ida.liu.se/department/location/search.sv.shtml?keyword=alan+turing).

+## Conference theme

+## Topics of interest

+## Submission guidelines

+## Program

+## Proceedings

 You can use the [editor on GitHub](https://github.com/swesos2018/swesos2018.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.